 I was also dealing with a lot of personal issues – my wife and I could not have our own children and adopted two wonderful girls, but this brought a variety of challenges into our lives including autism, special needs, epilepsy, adhd.
 Other people often didn’t understand the issues we were facing, dealing with special needs schools, behavioural issues, medical appointments etc. My wife had given up work to care for the girls full time and this put more pressure on me, especially when I was made redundant and struggled to find another senior position in the corporate world.
 No wonder my emotions were impacting my physical health.

 I embarked on a combination of breathing practices including the renowned Buteyko method which I am now a qualified practitioner having trained at the International Buteyko clinic.
 Find out more at my other website The Breathing Studio.
 I learnt a variety of meditation practices that would not only relieve my discomfort in the short-term but would help maintain a sense of calm and peace and support a healthy approach to life.
 Once I had fully recovered and a stone lighter with raised energy and positive vibes, people kept asking me how I managed this transformation.

 None of it was rocket science but it was amazing how much my new approach made such a profound change and returned me to my normal self.
-This whetted my appetite and I began further investigations into the art of breathing techniques and how combining them with meditation practice and a new practice called Calmology could make such a difference to me and to my many and varied clients.
+This whetted my appetite, and I began further investigations and gained further qualifications in therapies to relieve anxiety, stress, and long-term challenges.
+This combination of physical and mind-based tools has made such a difference to me and to my many and varied clients.

-More recently, I trained in the Stoan Method which enables me to support people in establishing what really matters to them and what lightens their heart.
-We then take these heart desires and paint a picture of life where they are integrated and can be realised on a day-to-day basis.
+Often, I support my clients in moving from the surviving mode to a thriving one by establishing what really matters to them and what lights up their heart.
+We then take these heart desires and paint a picture where they can be integrated and realised on a day-to-day basis.